Ortus-Solutions/docker-commandbox/README.md

 Deployment
 ==========

-Because, with the exception of the CommandBox default engine of Lucee 4.5, the CFML server engines are downloaded and installed at container runtime, it is recommended that builds for production use employ a custom `Dockerfile` for the build, which ensures the server is downloaded, in place, and warmed up on container start.
+Because, with the exception of the CommandBox default engine of Lucee 5, the CFML server engines are downloaded and installed at container runtime.
+This can result in significant startup time increases ( even with Lucee 5 already downloaded in the base image, there is a time penalty for a "cold start" ).
+It is recommended that builds for production use employ a the engine-specific variations for the build, which ensures the server is downloaded, in place, and warmed up on container start.

 For a basic example, the following will suffice:

 ```
-FROM ortussolutions/commandbox
+FROM ortussolutions/commandbox:lucee5

 # Copy application files to root
 COPY ./ ${APP_DIR}/

-# Warm up our server
-RUN ${BUILD_DIR}/util/warmup-server.sh
 ```

 In many cases, you will have tier-specific builds, with custom configuration options.
 The following employs a `build` directory, which includes additional configuration files for tier-based deployments:

 ```
-FROM ortussolutions/commandbox
+FROM ortussolutions/commandbox:lucee5

 ARG CI_ENVIRONMENT_NAME